Fantastic Four (2015)

 Enter Reed Richards (Miles Teller), a high school prodigy whose teacher is unable to appreciate his teleportation device because the hero must have no friends, excluding Ben Grimm (Jamie Bell), who has no friends.
 Discovered by Dr. Franklin Storm (Reg E. Cathey) and his daughter Sue (Kate Mara), who has no friends, he’s given a full ride scholarship to the Baxter Building, where he will never take classes and work on a better teleportation device with Super-Slav Victor Von Doom.
 Who has no friends.

-Bringing in Sue’s brother Johnny (Michael B. Jordan), because nobody else at the Baxter Building knows how to weld and a government project is a perfect opportunity for some father-son discipline, the teleportation device is soon completed, and then hijacked while drunk, as to add fuel to this giant clusterfuck of a fire.
-Accidents happen, like my conception, and thus our heroes are born in a sequence reminiscent of The Fly in which I nearly vomit my popcorn and shit my pants at the same time.
+Bringing in Sue’s brother Johnny (Michael B. Jordan), because nobody else at the Baxter Building knows how to weld and a government project is a perfect opportunity for some father-son discipline, the teleportation device is soon completed, and then hijacked while drunk, adding fuel to the fire.
+Random accidents happen and our heroes are born in a vomit-inducing sequence reminiscent of The Fly.

 That body horror sequence is possibly the only good part of the film, and it would have lasted longer if Josh Trank hadn’t gotten fired for coming to work high and burning down his house.
 20th Century Fox, realizing that they actually need to release a film in order to keep the movie rights, quickly cobbled together re-shoots with an unnamed director, that cut out an hour of run-time, scrapped the 3D conversion which had already been advertised, and made me wonder why I spent money on this film.